dhruv1701/entryMangement/README.md

 # entryMangement
 Entry Management Software for any office built using NodeJs

-database entrydocument model : is to save the data of guest's who havent checked out yet database dataEntry model : is to save data for future reference if needed.
+database entrydocument model : is to save the data of guest's who havent checked out yet.

+database dataEntry model : is to save data for future reference if needed.

 INDEX page